 High Line Open Studios evolved out of an annual grass roots movement by West Chelsea artists organizing to open their studios to the public.
 This movement, starting back as early as 2000, has been spearheaded by a handful dedicated artists over the past two decades.
 In 2007, a group of four artists housed in the West Chelsea Arts Building at 526 W26th Street formalized the annual event under the name of High Line Open Studios.

 Photo: Scotto Mycklebust, Ian Mack's studio, 526 W 26th St., Studio 723

 This annual event allows area artists to open their studios to the public.
 Art lovers, collectors, dealers and visitors are allowed to meet the artists and see first hand where some of the world's greatest contemporary art is created, before it hangs on museum and gallery walls.

-This year is the eleventh year anniversary and the reopening of the High Line Open Studios annual event since the COVID-19 pandemic.
+This year is the fifteen year anniversary and the post-pandemic presentation of the High Line Open Studios annual event since the COVID-19.
 Presented annually, twice a year, in March, and again in October with its 2-day weekend event.
-This year we adjusted the fall art season artists' open studio tour in conjunction with the Armory Show art fair reopening at the Javits Center, September 9-12, 2021.
+This year we are back to our traditional fall art season artists' open studio tour in October 2022.

 Arts in West Chelsea